Anime-Scoth/israel-red-alert/README.md

-# israel-red-alert
+# Israel Air Raid Alert System
-Israel Air Raid Alert System
+A simple script to monitor and display real-time air raid alerts from a remote JSON source.